Daft Punk: Image

-In 2001, for Discovery, Daft Punk began wearing robot-like helmets and gloves for promotional appearances and performances.
-The helmets were produced by Paul Hahn of Daft Arts and the French directors Alex and Martin.
-With engineering by Tony Gardner and Alterian, Inc., they are capable of various LED effects.
+In 2001, Daft Punk began wearing robot costumes for promotional appearances and performances for Discovery, debuted in a special presentation during Cartoon Network's Toonami block.
+The helmets were produced by Paul Hahn of Daft Arts and the French directors Alex and Martin, with engineering by Tony Gardner and Alterian, Inc. They were capable of various LED effects.
 Wigs were originally attached to both helmets, but Daft Punk removed them moments before unveiling them.
-According to Bangalter, "The mask gets very hot, but after wearing it as long as I have, I am used to it."
+Bangalter said the helmets were hot but that he became used to this.
 Later helmets were fitted with ventilators to prevent overheating.
+The costumes were compared to the makeup of Kiss and the leather jacket worn by Iggy Pop.